shaan11s/soccer-yolo-tracking/readme.md

 ---

+## Data Notes

+- Data originally had a large mixup of labels.
+Many players were marked as balls, and many balls as players.
+If there was an object 25% or less the size of the average player in a frame, and it was not marked as the ball while another object was then it was swapped!
+This made the data usable even with various flaws in the annotations.

+---

 ## Developer Notes

 A quick Python scrypt to alter the Kaggle dataset was used to fit to the YAML.
 This was used and excluded.
 It simply adjusted the classification values of each file from a {player, ball} set to what we use in data.yaml.

+TODO: could implement a function where someonem anually enters field values for clip for a more accureate representation of distance covered.
+Difficult to do without specifically limiting to a type of angle etc.

 Some quick commands I kept forgetting: